Kerala Governor approves CM's recommendation to re-induct Saji Cheriyan as minister | Politics

 Cheriyan further said that the Kerala High Court on December 8, 2022 had dismissed two pleas seeking a declaration that he was not entitled to hold the office of MLA in view of his speech.

-A division bench of the High Court headed by Chief Justice S Manikumar had held that no provision could be found in the Representation of People Act, 1951 to disqualify the MLA.
+A division bench of the High Court headed by Chief Justice S Manikumar had held that no provision could be found in the Representation of People Act, 1951 to disqualify the Left legislator.

 Referring to the verdict, Cheriyan said it proves that he committed no illegality and therefore, he can continue as MLA. ''Then, why cannot an MLA become a minister?'' he asked.